Image-Py/plugindemo/doc/filter.md

 # Filter Plug-in

 Filter is the most important class of plug-ins, which is used to filter two-dimensional images.
-And it is also the most basic image processing, the most common applications.
+And it is also the most basic image processing and the most common applications.